When you go out for drinking with your Japanese friends, have you ever wondered why all the Japanese people say “kanpai” when making a toast?

-Related to this habit, Japanese people believes making a toast by water means saying good bye to people who have died.
-In other words, it’s like to announce the farewell to the deceased.
+Generally, Japanese people give offerings of water to the dead in the hope that they don’t get thirsty in heaven.
+Related to this habit, Japanese people believe making a toast with water means saying goodbye to people who have died.
+In other words, it’s like a farewell to the deceased.

 If you’re at the drinking parties with your friends or attending business dinner with clients but can’t drink any alcohol, make sure to order soft drinks before people make a toast.

-・The 3rd high position of the company
+・The person in the 3rd highest position of the company

 ・The CEO of the company